When reviewing file integrity changes with Change Tracker, you’ll have undoubtedly noticed the hash value within the events.

 Possibly the most important aspect of hashing is this, the hash value of a specific file, whether calculated by NNT or another hash creating application, will always be the same when the same cryptographic function is used.
 As Change Tracker users we can leverage this when faced with the inevitable file investigation by taking our hashes to online resources such as VirusTotal.

 ‘ an information aggregator.
 The aggregated data is the output of different antivirus engines, website scanners, file and URL analysis tools and user contributions.’

-So lots of feeds, pulled into one location constantly analysing file for authenticity and crucially for us, creating hash values!
-We can therefore take our Change Tracker hashes, input them it into VirusTotal and review any data about associated matches.
+So lots of feeds, pulled into one location constantly analyzing file for authenticity and crucially for us, creating hash values!
+We can, therefore, take our Change Tracker hashes, input them it into VirusTotal and review any data about associated matches.

 The below is the VirusTotal output for the ieproxy.dll file.
 Thankfully the information reported by Change Tracker matches what VirusTotal has on record!

 SHAttered: Why SHA1 will soon become a discredited File Integrity hashing algorithm